bdelbosc/nuxeo-stacks/README.md

 ## Requirements

+In addition to docker and [docker-compose](https://docs.docker.com/compose/install/) needed to run the stack.

-The generation of the docker-compose env is done using ansible and depends on:
+The generation of the docker compose stack is done using ansible which need:

-1. python and pip
+1. pip
 2. virtualenv
 3. whiptail

-For Mac OS:
+To install this requirement on Mac OS:
 ```bash
 brew install python
 pip3 install virtualenv